Moratorium to End the War in Vietnam: March

 Nixon said about the march, "Now, I understand that there has been, and continues to be, opposition to the war in Vietnam on the campuses and also in the nation.
 As far as this kind of activity is concerned, we expect it; however, under no circumstances will I be affected whatever by it."

 On Moratorium Day, half a million demonstrators gathered across from the White House for a rally where they were led by Pete Seeger in singing John Lennon's new song "Give Peace A Chance" for ten minutes or more.
 His voice above the crowd, Seeger interspersed phrases like, "Are you listening, Nixon?", "Are you listening, Agnew?", "Are you listening, in the Pentagon?" between the choruses of protesters singing, "All we are saying ... is give peace a chance".
 Others who joined the second Moratorium included the composer Leonard Bernstein, the folk music group Peter, Paul and Mary, the singer John Denver, the folk musician Arlo Guthrie and the Cleveland String Quartet who all played for the crowd.
 Four touring companies arrived to perform songs from the hippie musical Hair.
 After the main demonstration about 10,000 protesters headed to the Justice Department.
 When rocks and sticks were thrown at the building, police responded with a massive tear gas attack while other police units blocked Constitution Avenue.
 Two thousand people trying to get between the National Museum of Natural History and a concrete underpass could move no faster than a very slow walk.
 Big clouds of tear gas covered the crowd.
-Police fired more cannisters of gas into the air so that they landed and exploded in the midst of the crowd on the feet and clothing of the retreating demonstrators.
+Police fired more canisters of gas into the air so that they landed and exploded in the midst of the crowd on the feet and clothing of the retreating demonstrators.

 In San Francisco, over a quarter million of people took part in the march against the war on November 15.
 The school boards in San Francisco refused permission for high school students to take part in the second moratorium, declaring that the moratorium was "unpatriotic".
 As a result, over 50% of the students in San Francisco high schools missed classes on November 14, as they instead went out to protest against the war the day before the march.